 Administration support for Experimental Medicine is based on Level 5 of the John Radcliffe Hospital in Headington with research units having their own admin support attached to where they are based.

 Inflammatory bowel disease (IBD) encompasses a group of inflammatory conditions such as Crohn’s and ulcerative colitis, which currently affect about 1% of the population in the UK, Europe and North America.
 It is an illness that happens behind closed doors, but the impact for the patient and their family and friends is often harrowing.
-Dr Simon Travis, a leading consultant at the Nuffield Department of Medicine, is interviewed about IBD.
+Prof Simon Travis, a leading consultant at the Nuffield Department of Medicine, is interviewed about IBD.

 We currently have a large number of postgraduate students studying within Experimental Medicine.